swathimodugu/passport-visa-photo-pro-privacy/privacy_policy.md

 **Photo Library (Optional):** User-selected access only

----

 ## Data Sharing

 We do not sell, rent, trade, or share your photos or personal information with any third parties.

 Users control sharing through iOS Share Sheet and standard export features.

----

 ## Retention

-Session data clears automatically.
+Editing session data clears automatically when you exit the editor.
 Saved photos persist in Photo Library until manually deleted.
-App settings remain until uninstall.

----
+Only your onboarding completion status is stored locally and remains until app uninstall.

 ## User Rights